 Gear Priority Order

-โ ๏ธ The #1 mistake players make: Completing one full troop set before touching another.
-The correct approach is to prioritize the highest-value piece from each troop type in sequence, then cycle back.
+⚠️ The #1 mistake: Completing one full troop set before touching another.
+Prioritise the highest-value piece from each troop in sequence, advance it to the current milestone, then cycle back.

 | Milestone | What to do |